Akanksha Singh

-Akanksha Singh (born 7 September 1989 in Varanasi Uttar Pradesh) is an Indian basketball player and captain of the India Women's National Basketball Team.She has played for the national team since 2004.
+Akanksha Singh (born 7 September 1989 in Varanasi Uttar Pradesh) is an Indian basketball player and former captain of the India Women's National Basketball Team.
+She has played for the national team since 2004.
 She and her sisters, Divya, Prashanti, and Pratima are known as the "fantastic four" of the Indian women's basketballers, and are also known as the "Singh Sisters".

 Playing career

 In 2003, Akanksha Singh made her debut in the Senior Nationals and played for the Uttar Pradesh team when she was just an 11th grader.
 In 2004, she followed her sisters' footsteps on the Delhi team.
 In 2010, Akanksha was awarded the Most Valuable Player in India's first professional basketball league, the MPBL.
 Her name was forever cemented in the Indian basketball history books as one of the first-ever top four players to achieve the "A Grade" from the Basketball Federation of India sponsored by IMG Reliance.
 She is often called the "small wonder" in basketball.

 She has been awarded Best Player in many national and state championships.
 In her captaincy at the University of Delhi, she won a gold medal in the All India University basketball championship at Nellore, where she was given joint best player award along with her sister Pratima Singh.